martin-bach-oracle/conference-talks/demo instructions.md

 Each of these options is well [documented online](https://www.oracle.com/database/free/).

 This tutorial assumes a **local database instance** listening on port 1521 (default Oracle Net Listener port).
 If you don't have one, use one of the compose files located in the [JavaScript Blogposts repository](https://github.com/martin-bach-oracle/javascript-blogposts/tree/main/database).
-After the `{docker,podman} compose -f ... up` completes, complete these steps:
+After the `{docker,podman} compose -f ... up` completes, continue with these steps:

 1. Install [SQLcl](https://www.oracle.com/sqlcl) - the command-line interface for Oracle Database
 2. Review and modify `setup/init.sql` according to your environment
 3. Run `setup/init.sql` as a privileged user (SYSDBA) connected to `CDB$ROOT`

-You also need utPLSQL installed in FREEPDB1, instructions how to do so can be found on the [project's website](https://www.utplsql.org/utPLSQL/latest/userguide/install.html#headless-installation).
+You also need **utPLSQL** installed in FREEPDB1, instructions how to do so can be found on the [project's website](https://www.utplsql.org/utPLSQL/latest/userguide/install.html#headless-installation).

+An **[Oracle REST Data Services](https://www.oracle.com/database/technologies/appdev/rest.html)** instance is optional for this project.
+If you want to keep it lean, remove the ORDS directory from the project export (see below).
+Alternatively install ORDS using a compose file (examples for [podman](https://github.com/martin-bach-oracle/javascript-blogposts/blob/main/database/compose-podman-ords-apex.yml) | [Docker](https://github.com/martin-bach-oracle/javascript-blogposts/blob/main/database/compose-docker-ords-apex.yml) are available in the aforementioned repository).

-The repository you're browsing right now marks the reference implementation - you need to create a new repository (including on GitHub) for the demo!
+The repository you're browsing right now marks the reference implementation - you need to create a new one for the demo!

 ```shell
 [[ -d ~/devel/presentations/git-demo-doag ]] && rm -rvif ~/devel/presentations/git-demo-doag